kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/mysql@VPxOdjJtKAqmM5V0LR5OC.md

 # MySQL

-MySQL is an open-source relational database management system (RDBMS) known for its speed, reliability, and ease of use.
-It uses SQL (Structured Query Language) for database interactions and supports a range of features for data management, including transactions, indexing, and stored procedures.
-MySQL is widely used for web applications, data warehousing, and various other applications due to its scalability and flexibility.
-It integrates well with many programming languages and platforms, and is often employed in conjunction with web servers and frameworks in popular software stacks like LAMP (Linux, Apache, MySQL, PHP/Python/Perl).
-MySQL is maintained by Oracle Corporation and has a large community and ecosystem supporting its development and use.
+MySQL is an open-source RDBMS known for speed, reliability, and ease of use.
+Supports SQL, transactions, indexing, and stored procedures.
+Widely used for web applications, integrates with many languages, and part of LAMP stack.
+Maintained by Oracle with large community support.

 Visit the following resources to learn more: